Date of Incorporation :April,07,1989

 Flight Operations Div.

-Responsible for the pilot’s scheduling, management and training, flight dispatch, analyzing aircrafts performances and fuel consumption of routes, formulating operating manual for aircraft and flight simulator equipment management.
+Responsible for the pilots’ scheduling, management and training, flight dispatch, analyzing aircraft performances and fuel consumption of routes, formulating operating manual for aircraft and flight simulator equipment management.

 Cabin Service Div.

 Responsible for the development, procurement, marketing and warehousing of duty-free items, cabin service supplies, sky shop and LOGO commodities and sky catering management, etc.

 Engineering & Maintenance Div.